Different Types of Nerf Darts Explained (Comparison Guide)

 Fortnite Mega Dart

-As the name suggests, the Fortnite Mega dart is a Mega version of the Fortnite dart, and has an orange and purple color scheme.
+As the name suggests, the Fortnite Mega Dart is a Mega version of the Fortnite Dart, and has an orange and purple color scheme.

 Blasters that use Mega darts can also use Fortnite Mega darts, and vice versa.